knovator/next-redis-cache/README.md

 | prefix        | To identify your cache in store by unique prefix.                                                                       | String           | "__my-cache__"      | "__my-cache__" |
 | log           | Log timing of get/set to monitor caching                                                                                | Boolean          | true                | false          |

+Note : includes and excludes is using [path-to-regexp](https://www.npmjs.com/package/path-to-regexp) to validate routes.

 ## Contributing
 Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+For major/valid changes or task from to-do, please open an issue first to discuss what you would like to change.

 Please make sure to update tests as appropriate.

+### To Do
+- Define Test Cases

 ## License